getify/You-Dont-Know-JS/getting-started/ch1.md

 The costs of sticking to this principle should not be casually dismissed.
 It necessarily creates a very high bar to including changing or extending the language; any decision becomes effectively permanent, mistakes and all.
 Once it's in JS, it can't be taken out because it might break programs, even if we'd really, really like to remove it!

 There are some small exceptions to this rule.
-JS has made backwards-incompatible changes, but TC39 is extremely cautious in doing so.
+JS has had some backwards-incompatible changes, but TC39 is extremely cautious in doing so.
 They study existing code on the web (via browser data gathering) to estimate the impact of such breakage, and browsers ultimately decide and vote on whether they're willing to take the heat from users for a very small scale breakage weighed against the benefits of fixing or improving some aspect of the language for many more sites (and users).

 These kinds of changes are rare, and are almost always in corner cases of usage that are unlikely to be observably breaking in many sites.